hansthompson/transit-tracker/README.md

 How to contribute
 -------------

 Please make an issue and I'll respond.
-We can decide to go with the master or a feature branch.
+We can decide to go with the master or a feature branch. [check out notes.txt for my current thoughts on what to do](notes.txt) as well as the issues page.